Data migration in ERP projects.

 Back up data

 Back up the data before execution.
 If something goes wrong during implementation, you cannot afford to lose data.
-Make sure that Backup-resources are available and that they have been tested before proceeding.
+Make sure that Backup-resources are available and have been tested before proceeding.

 Clean up your data before migration

-Every move to a new flat is a welcome opportunity to tidy up.
+Every move to a new home is a welcome opportunity to tidy up.
 Only what is really needed should be taken with you.
-It is similar with a data migration.
-It is the ideal time to rid the data of legacy, errors and duplicates.
-Because problems that were already present in the source data can have a greater impact when transferred to a new, more complex system.
+The situation is similar with a data migration.
+It is the ideal time to rid the data of legacy data, errors and duplicates.
+This is because problems that were already present in the source data can have a greater impact when it is transferred to a new, more complex system.

 Stick to your strategy

-Too many data managers make a plan and then abandon it when the process goes "too" smoothly or things get out of hand.
+Too many data managers create a plan and then abandon it when the process is „too“ smooth or things go off the rails.
 The migration process can be complicated and sometimes even frustrating, so prepare for it and stick to the plan.

 Test, test, test.